How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 What is Restorative Justice?

-Restorative justice is a process to involve, to the extent possible, those who have a stake in a specific offense to collectively identify and address harms, needs, and obligations to heal and put things as right as possible.[29]
+Restorative justice is a process that involves, to the extent possible, those who have a stake in a specific offense to collectively identify and address harms, needs, and obligations to heal and put things as right as possible.[29]

-There are specific pillars and principles which, however, help to understand what restorative justice means.
+Some specific pillars and principles help to understand what restorative justice means.

 The three pillars of restorative justice, according to Zehr and Gohar, are:

-Restorative justice focuses on the harm resulting from an offender’s crime, which negatively affected the victim.
-While state-based justice systems are usually focused on sentencing an offender and imposing punishments through court processes, restorative justice concentrates on the victim.
+Restorative justice focuses on the harm of an offender’s crime, negatively affecting the victim.
+While state-based justice systems usually focus on sentencing an offender and imposing punishments through court processes, restorative justice concentrates on the victim.
 It seeks to repair damage concretely and symbolically.
 Through a participatory procedure, the roots of a crime are addressed, and victims’ needs are identified.[31]
 According to Zehr and Gohar, restorative justice strongly considers the obligations that result from harm caused by a crime.
 State justice systems see accountability as a tool that can be achieved through law-regulated punishment.
 Restorative justice defines accountability as the need for offenders to acknowledge the harm caused by one’s wrongdoing.
 Not only offenders but also the affected community has relevant obligations.
-Thus, restorative justice aims to promote the offender’s engagement, the survivor, and the community.[32]
+Thus, restorative justice promotes the engagement of the offender, the survivor, and the community.[32]

 Tony F. Marshall describes crucial issues that require attention when one develops a restorative justice program.
 Among others, restorative justice practitioners need to ensure the rights of defendants and victims.
 Every legal procedure comes with different means for protecting offenders, for example, disproportionate sentences or wrongful convictions.
-In case these means are entirely removed, such as in prosecution through family conferences, there are chances that offenders pleaded guilty to avoid prosecution.
-The potential for this event might be low, but it still exists, and therefore, safeguards are needed.
+In case these means are entirely removed, such as in prosecution through family conferences, there is a chance that offenders will plead guilty to avoid prosecution.
+The potential for this event might be low, but it still exists, so safeguards are needed.
 Tools to ensure safeguards include detailed guidelines and legal counseling.
 One safeguarding factor would be to employ neutral practitioners who are free of biases.[33]

 Additionally, complaint mechanisms need to be established to prevent unfair treatment.
 In the case of community-led restorative justice, one should not include tough sanctions such as physical punishment.[34]
-To ensure victims’ rights, harmed parties should never be put in a situation they require to make unfair choices.[35]
+To ensure victims’ rights, harmed parties should never be put in a situation where they must make unfair choices.[35]

 Another issue highlighted by Marshall is the principle of voluntariness.
 Every engagement in restorative justice, from the offender, victim, or community side, must be voluntary to ensure commitment to participate in creating sustainable outcomes.[36]

 Restorative justice can take place through direct or indirect mediation.
-Direct restorative processes include face-to-face meetings, for example, in victim-offender mediation, circles, or conferences.
-Nevertheless, in some cases, for instance, due to safety reasons, indirect communication, such as through shuttle restorative justice, are good alternatives to ensure that participants can still benefit from the restorative concept.[37]
+Direct restorative processes include face-to-face meetings, such as victim-offender mediation, circles, or conferences.
+Nevertheless, in some cases, for instance, due to safety reasons, indirect communication, such as through shuttle restorative justice, is a good alternative to ensure that participants can still benefit from the restorative concept.[37]

-The United Nations Office on Drugs and Crimes, UNODC stresses that trained restorative justice professionals need to prepare the parties and facilitate the process.[38]
-Initially, restorative justice practitioners need to conduct risk assessments to identify possible harms and create mitigation strategies.
-In every case, assessed risks need to be communicated with all parties in the initial preparation phase.[39]
+The United Nations Office on Drugs and Crimes, UNODC stresses that trained restorative justice professionals must prepare the parties and facilitate the process.[38]
+First, restorative justice practitioners must conduct risk assessments to identify possible harms and create mitigation strategies.
+In every case, assessed risks must be communicated with all parties in the initial preparation phase.[39]

 Limitations of Restorative Justice

-As described, restorative justice comes with many great opportunities for the victim, offender, and the community.
+Restorative justice comes with many great opportunities for the victim, offender, and community.
 Nevertheless, the approach also has its limitations, which one needs to be aware of when implementing restorative procedures.

 Kathleen Daly describes the following limits of restorative processes:

-Lawrence W. Sherman and Heather Strang stress that the development and implementation of restorative processes need to be based on detailed research but may backfire in rare cases.[41]
+Lawrence W. Sherman and Heather Strang stress that the development and implementation of restorative processes must be based on detailed research but may backfire in rare cases.[41]

-The example of South Africa shows that especially in settings characterized by a high level of violence, the acceptance of soft approaches can be low.
-Many people who faced severe violent crime incidents may demand higher sentences or even the death penalty for offenders.
+The example of South Africa shows that, especially in settings characterized by a high level of violence, the acceptance of soft approaches can be low.
+Many people who face severe violent crime incidents may demand higher sentences or even the death penalty for offenders.
 Thus, one needs to raise awareness of the benefits of restorative justice among the general public, politicians, and the police.[42]

 Restorative Justice in Nepal

-The peace agreement of 2006 set the foundation for political reforms, reconciliation, and restorative justice processes.
-Only in 2006, the Nepalese started to hear about restorative justice and its benefits.
+The peace agreement 2006 set the foundation for political reforms, reconciliation, and restorative justice processes.
+Only in 2006 did the Nepalese start to hear about restorative justice and its benefits.

 This section of the paper describes Nepal’s Truth and Reconciliation Commission’s work, an agency with a restorative mission.